karthickaidev/samplerepo/README.md

 # samplerepo
 samplerepo

-This is snake game app to check on cursor
+This is snake game app to check on cursor and I will be adding more lines